petalslink/petals-simple-flow-viewer/README.md

 ### Requirements

 * You need the Petals sub-project **petals-log-parser-api**.
-** Hopefully, it should be available in the Central Maven repository.
+Hopefully, it should be available in the Central Maven repository.
-** Otherwise, get it in the Petals SVN (under *tools-common*) and compile it with Maven (mvn clean install).
+Otherwise, get it in the Petals SVN (under *tools-common*) and compile it with Maven (mvn clean install).

 * Clone this repository (as usual).
 * Install [Play!
 Framework](http://www.playframework.com) 2.x.
-** This project was developed with Play!
-2.1.1.

 ### Commands